nkadel/libtevent-0.14.x-srpm/README.md

 SRPM building tools for libtevent-0.9.17 for runing Samba 4 on RHEL 6.

+This tool taken from the RHEL 6.4 release, without modification.
-These are built from Fedora rawhide releases, and need to be built and installed in the following order.
+The set of tools need to be built and installed in the following order.

 	krb5-1.10.3-srpm
 	iniparser-3.1-srpm